ibm-cloud-docs/netezza/webconsole/wp_scaling.md

 {: #scaling-console}

 On the *Workload patterns* page, you can initiate, edit or delete your **Scaling** operations and check their **History**.

+On AWS, storage scaling has a cool-down period of six hours.

+Within six hours of cool-down period, you can perform contour scaling from NC-Start to NC0 with specific selected storage values.
+The following ranges are always allowed:

+- NC-Start 400 GB to NC0 2400 GB
+- NC-start 800 GB to NC0 4800 GB
+- NC-start 1200 GB to NC0 7200 GB

+After six hours of cool-down period passes, if you perform contour scaling from NC-Start to NC0, you can select any storage values from the available list.
+{:note: .note}

 ## Initiating on demand scaling
 {: #scaling-console-ondemand}